-1 Data for this report come from the U.S. Census Microdata from the American Community Survey (ACS).
+Data for this report comes from the U.S. Census Microdata from the American Community Survey (ACS).
 The ACS provides the most detailed source of employment information about Vermonters with disabilities.
-Although this is not the only way to define disability, the ACS includes anyone who identifies as having a "serious difficulty" with at least one of the four basic areas of functioning: hearing, vision, cognition, or walking or climbing stairs; or with at least one of two activities of daily living: bathing and dressing, or difficulty performing errands.
+Although this is not the only way to define disability, the ACS includes anyone who identifies as having a "serious difficulty" with at least one of the four basic areas of functioning: hearing, vision, cognition, or walking or climbing stairs; or with at least one of two activities of daily living: bathing and dressing, and difficulty performing errands.
 The data do not differentiate a physical disability from a psychiatric disability.

-The 44,000 people noted here comprise working-age Vermonters (18-64) with disabilities who are not living in group quarters.
+The 44,000 noted here reflect working-age Vermonters (18-64) with disabilities who are not living in group quarters.
 Group quarters include institutions, such as correctional facilities and nursing homes, and non-institutional group quarters, such as college dormitories and military barracks.
 There are approximately 3,000 Vermonters with disabilities ages 18-64 living in group quarters.

 The ACS has been criticized as undercounting people with disabilities: It estimated that 16 percent of Vermonters over the age of 18 had a disability in 2018, compared with the Behavioral Risk Factor Surveillance System Survey, which estimated 24 percent.
 Research has also shown that the ACS undercounts the number of people receiving Social Security Disability Insurance or Supplemental Security Income-Disability Income.
 Burkhauser, R., Fisher, T., Houtenville, A., and J. Tennant (2012), "Using the 2019 CPS-ASEC-SSA Matched Dataset to Show Who Is and Is Not Captured in the Official Six-Question Sequence on Disability," 14th Annual Joint Conference of the Retirement Research Center Consortium.
-Retrieved June 3, 2020 from https://www.nber.org/programs/ag/rrc/rrc2012/papers/4.3%20 Burkhauser%20Fisher%20Houtenville.pdf.
+Retrieved June 3, 2020 from https://paa2012.princeton.edu/papers/120945